fabrknt/.github/profile/README.md

-# We are Fabriquant 👋
+# We are Fabrknt 👋

-Fabriquant is a unified precision execution stack — Solana-First, Cross-Chain Enabled — built with the vision of mastering parallel execution for the next generation of autonomous finance.
-By leveraging Solana's Sealevel runtime, Fabriquant provides the high-performance "looms" and safety frameworks necessary for AI Agents and DeFi protocols to weave complex transactions with absolute precision and zero conflict across blockchains.
+Fabrknt is a unified precision execution stack — Solana-First, Cross-Chain Enabled — built with the vision of mastering parallel execution for the next generation of autonomous finance.
+By leveraging Solana's Sealevel runtime, Fabrknt provides the high-performance "looms" and safety frameworks necessary for AI Agents and DeFi protocols to weave complex transactions with absolute precision and zero conflict across blockchains.

 ### 🧵 Weaving the Transaction Layer
 In a parallel execution environment, transactions are no longer linear—they are a complex fabric.
-Fabriquant has designed practical, modular solutions to manage this complexity:
+Fabrknt has designed practical, modular solutions to manage this complexity:

 * **Loom (`solfabric`):** An advanced framework for structured state management and parallel optimization.
 * **Guard (`sol-ops-guard`):** An on-chain safety layer providing execution constraints and anti-drain logic for autonomous operations.